-In recent years, substantial changes have occurred and factors of innovation have arisen that profoundly affect the operations of our branch network: alongside the traditional functions - monetary circulation, prudential supervision and treasury services - the performance of which has become increasingly diverse at local level, other activities are being expanded, such as consumer protection in banking and financial services, anti-money laundering, credit assessments for non-financial corporations, and public information services.
+Significant changes and drivers of innovation have emerged in recent years, profoundly affecting the functions performed by the branch network: alongside the traditional functions - monetary circulation, prudential supervision and treasury services - the performance of which has become increasingly diverse at local level, other activities are being expanded, such as consumer protection in banking and financial services, anti-money laundering, credit assessments for non-financial corporations, and public information services.
 Moreover, technological innovation has paved the way for new operational processes.

-We intend to complete the process of reforming our branch network, bearing in mind the interests of a wide range of stakeholders, the specific nature of our various functions, and the differing demand for current and potential services to be offered over the medium-to-long term to the public, firms and institutions.
-We also plan to develop new organizational solutions, building on the possibilities offered by the hybrid work model and remote operational coordination
+We intend to complete the process of reforming our branch network, bearing in mind the interests of a wide range of stakeholders, the specific nature of our various functions, and the differing demand for current and potential services to be offered over the medium and long term to the public, firms and institutions.
+We also plan to develop new organizational solutions, building on the possibilities offered by the hybrid work model and remote operational coordination, and integrating the planning of the activities and resources of the branch network and of the Head Office in its various functions.